nicfv/Me/docs/blog/posts/2024-08-30-resolution-progress.md

 ## Next Year

 I'm already formulating my plans for next year, in 2025.
 I'd very much like to continue my reading and writing.
-As for my reading, I want to *slowly* ramp back up my reading, so I'd like to read 3 books next year. *Three whole books!* I know, it's gonna be a toughie for me.
+As for my reading, I want to *slowly* ramp it back up, so I'd like to read 3 books next year. *Three whole books!* I know, it's gonna be a toughie for me.
 But I think I can do it.
+Young me could easily do this.

 For my writing, I want to continue writing articles for my website, but I think I'll take that off as an official resolution.
 My real goal is to publish some sort of work of writing.
 I have not completely fleshed this out, so I'm not sure what route I want to take.
-Some of my ideas are self-publishing an academic paper, or writing a short sci-fi novel and publish through Amazon.
+Some of my ideas include self-publishing an academic paper, or writing a short sci-fi novel and publish through Amazon.
 Either way, I think 2025 will be an exciting year for me, as long as I stay motivated.